← Back to Articles

 The triggers:

-• Chronic stress (shifts control to automatic, reactive patterns)
+• Chronic stress shifts control to reactive limbic patterns

 The interventions:

-• Your prefrontal cortex needs this to stay regulated
+• Your prefrontal cortex needs this for emotional regulation

 2. Stress management: